fluffythewizard2002bc/fluffythewizard2002bc/README.md

 * 👀 I like reading up on things.
 * 💞️ I like anything that involves software and hardware.

 * 💻  I'm using Vanilla JS, React, Html, Css, Nodejs.
+I also know C. (in the past I've also learnt C#, Cpp, Java, Python and SQL)
-* Interested in Dino.
+* Currently practicing TS and React.
+Interested in  Nextjs and Dino.

 * 📫 Reach me at: elikampel@yahoo.com
 * [Reach me at Linkedin](https://www.linkedin.com/in/eli-kampel-ab757b10a/).